madpiano/2019-432/slides/class03/README.md

 ## R Studio Cheatsheets

 Some of the most popular Cheat Sheets can be opened from the Help menu R Studio.
 For the complete list, visit https://www.rstudio.com/resources/cheatsheets/, and there's a service there where you can sign up to receive email updates.
-I look at one or more of these cheatsheets at least 2-3 times a week.
+I look at these cheatsheets almost every day.

 ## Tweet of the Day / R Tip of the Day is from [@tjmahr](https://twitter.com/tjmahr/status/1089373127153459200?s=11) scales::pvalue() !